 The booking process will ask you to pick a date and time for your visit.
 We recommend arriving at least 10 mins early to the site and waiting in the museum area of the visitor centre for your tour guide.

-- For our visitors to the castle, please arrive for your visit 15 minutes before your selected time.
-There is a steep hill you will have to walk up to get into the castle proper.
+- There is a steep hill you will have to walk up to get into the castle proper.

 - Please note that there is a small car park located on the site, however, this does fill up quite quickly and you may have to park somewhere safely in the village and walk to the site from there.

 - If you have pre-booked, please let the team in the visitor centre know you have arrived by giving them your name and showing your tickets.
 Tickets can be shown on your phone or you can print out the confirmation email if you would prefer.
 You will also be asked to show your membership cards at this point, if applicable.

 - After your visit inside Dundonald Castle, you are free to explore the grounds and pop into the Visitor Centre for some refreshments at your leisure.